investindex/Funds/README.md

 &nbsp;

 <sup id="f2"> 2 </sup> Before explaining this myself, I recommend listening to Ben Felix’s explanation on [this podcast](https://www.youtube.com/watch?v=FGdREnI5ytc&t=1096s&ab_channel=TheRationalReminderPodcast) and in [this brief written post](https://rationalreminder.ca/blog/2019/8/22/zqes51gt9xfgi7iggxtjfmuh8z73sf).
-Hearing it first (from roughly the 18 min mark to the 28 min mark) may help with processing this dense material.
+Hearing it first (from roughly the 18 min to 28 min marks) may help with processing this dense material.

 A few concepts must be established to understand why simultaneous implementation of factors is so much more effective than implementation of single factors in separate funds.